hapax/hapax.github.io/assets/giant-ants.md

 scaled up to ridiculous sizes, and when we scale things up to ridiculous sizes, they simply collapse under their own weight.
-So if giant ants from outer space invade earth, we can just sit back and relax as they attempt, unsuccesffuly, to prop themselves up in the earth's gravity.
+So if giant ants from outer space invade earth, we can just sit back and relax as they struggle unsuccesffuly to prop themselves up in the earth's gravity.

 To see why the giant ants or lizards or gorillas collapse under their